Hall of Fame

 The Youth In Music Hall of Fame was inspired by Butch Dufault and his dedication to his students, community and bands.
 Butch was a long time director at Waseca where half the school was in band.
 At one point Butch had 200 students in the marching band alone.
 The trophy is named the Butch Dufault Memorial YIMMY.

 The Hall of Fame was the brainchild of Todd Dufault to honor his father and those like him who dedicated their entire careers to band, excellence, achievement and leadership in the marching arts.
-To be nominated and selected into the YIM Hall of Fame the current members gather over a meal to nominate, discuss and select the next class into their group.
+To be nominated and selected into the YIM Hall of Fame the current members gather to nominate, discuss and select the next class into this group.
 The person needs to have had a profound and positive impact on the marching arts in our region.

 The current class gets to observe YIM from a suite and invite their family and friends to attend.
 All YIM HoF Members retain VIP status at the event.
 We honor these members as Lifetime Achievement in the marching arts.